antokara/z-uno-water-monitor/README.md

 1. restart VS code between steps if you get errors of command not found
 1. make sure you set the frequency/security/etc. settings, otherwise, it will not get included on the network

+## inclusion/exclusion

+for either, press 3 times rapidly the _service_ `BTN`. it should turn the led red.

 ## troubleshooting

 ### Permission denied on port